eipacsms672-dot/codebase-genius/README.md

-# codebase-genius
+# Codebase Genius 🤖

-My first Agent Documentation AI project
+Hello!
+This is my Agentic AI Documentation  project!

+It helps People understand code.